stanislau-strelchanka/todo-mvc/README.md

 from [`src/index.js`](src/index.js).

-If you had previously enabled service workers in your production deployment and have decided that you would like to disable them for all your existing users, you can swap out the call to `registerServiceWorker()` in [`src/index.js`](src/index.js) first by modifying the service worker import:
+If you had previously enabled service workers in your production deployment and have decided that you would like to disable them for All your existing users, you can swap out the call to `registerServiceWorker()` in [`src/index.js`](src/index.js) first by modifying the service worker import:
 ```javascript